有用GRAMMAR - IDIOM

 75. break the silence 打破沈默:

-John was always the first one to break the silence in class discussion
+John was always the first one to break the silence in class discussion while

 others were just pretending to thinking.